ceci96p/FTPClient/README.md

 Simple FTP Client Program that provides FTP UDP client functionality through the command-line interface implemented in Java and Java Socket related classes.
 Project developed for a computer science course.

-After compiling in the command-line please run:  java -jar CSftp.jar (ip # or domain name of the server) (port # to connect from),for example:
+After compiling in the command-line please run:  java -jar CSftp.jar (ip # or domain name of the server) (port # to connect from), for example:

 ```java -jar CSftp.jar 127.0.0.1 21```